veertuinc/anka-docs/content/en/docs/Anka CLI/install.md

 sudo installer -pkg Anka-xx.x.pkg -target
 ```

-## Installing Anka with nested virtualization
+## Installing Anka with nested virtualization to run Docker or Android Emulator
-Install Anka in this manner in order to be able to create VMs with nested feature enabled
+Install Anka in this manner in order to be able to create VMs with nested feature enabled to run docker and/or Android Emulator.
 ### Using the ui
 Run the `anka.pkg` installer you downloaded, select nested virtualization checkbox in Customizations while installing Anka through the GUI method.
 ### Using the command line